huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

   + **cce.s2.medium**: medium-scale HA cluster (up to 200 nodes).
   + **cce.s2.large**: large-scale HA cluster (up to 1000 nodes).
   + **cce.s2.xlarge**: large-scale HA cluster (up to 2000 nodes).

+  -> Changing the number of control nodes or reducing cluster flavor is not supported.

 * `vpc_id` - (Required, String, ForceNew) Specifies the ID of the VPC used to create the node.
   Changing this parameter will create a new cluster resource.